We believe Aquatech’s Dynamic X8 (previously called “Hydrotherm”) is the best value heat pump hot water unit on the market.

 Aquatech Dynamic X8 Review Summary

 Powrhouse is independent.
 Powrhouse recommends the Dynamic X8 purely as a result of our thorough research of the heat pump hot water market.
-The conclusion of this research is we think the Dynamic X8 and smaller unit Rapid X6 are the best value units on the market.
-We are not affiliated with Aquatech and indeed our recommendations will likely change over time as the market evolves.
+The Dynamic X8 ticks all the boxes: it’s reliable, affordable, low maintenance and many owners appear happy with their unit.
+The conclusion of this research is we think you would be a happy owner too.

 If you are interested in a quote for a heat pump hot water unit, we’d love to hear from you.